 Students may obtain School Counseling Certification by taking the courses below in addition to the courses required for the Master of Arts in Clinical Mental Health Counseling.
-The school counselor curriculum prepares students for counseling and consultative strategies for working with school students grades Pre-K though 12.
+The School Counseling curriculum prepares students for counseling and consultative strategies needed to work with individuals and groups in a PK-12 academic setting.

-Students must complete their courses for CMHC before taking courses in the School Counseling Program.
-However, their nine elective credits will be satisfied by the courses below.
+Students must complete their courses for CMHC before taking courses in School Counseling.
+However, their 9 elective credits for CMHC may be satisfied by any 3 of the first 5 courses in this section.